jeeliz/jeelizFaceFilter/README.md

 ## Articles and tutorials
-We are currently writing a series of tutorial for the API, starting by building some very basic filters and moving to harder ones.
+You have written a tutorial using this library?
+Submit a pull request or send us the link, we would be glad to add it.

+### In English
 * Creating a Snapchat-like face filter using Jeeliz FaceFilter API and THREE.JS:
   * Part 1: [Creating your first filter](https://jeeliz.com/blog/creating-a-snapchat-like-filter-with-jeelizs-facefilter-api-part-1-creating-your-first-filter/)
   * Part 2: [ User interactions and particles](https://jeeliz.com/blog/creating-a-snapchat-like-filter-with-jeelizs-facefilter-api-part-2-user-interactions-and-particles/)